-This Friday May 27, 2016 San Diego Police Department will setup a DUI checkpoint somewhere in the San Diego area between 11 p.m. and 3 a.m.
+This Friday, May 27, 2016, San Diego Police Department will set up a DUI checkpoint somewhere in the San Diego area between 11 p.m. and 3 a.m.
 If the vague nature of the press release is frustrating and confusing, that is intentional.
-These checkpoints while being unconstitutional are still conducted by law enforcement and for now continue to be upheld by court decisions.
+These checkpoints while being unconstitutional are still conducted by law enforcement and for now, continue to be upheld by court decisions.
 The leading case on DUI checkpoints is Ingersoll v.
 Palmer.
-Its provides guidelines on exactly how the police are to conduct DUI checkpoints.
+It provides guidelines on exactly how the police are to conduct DUI checkpoints.
 Among the requirements is that notice of the checkpoint location be made public for any potential drivers in the area.

 However, the San Diego Police go one step further and do not even comply with current California laws regarding public information and advanced notice about the locations of these unlawful checkpoints.
 Case law gives clear instructions to police that they must give the public notice of the precise location where a checkpoint is going to be setup.
 As the press release makes clear, the Police will not give an indication of where they are going to be stopping vehicles.